Reading: 13 Millennial Acronyms You Need to Know

 Report

-13 Millennial Acronyms You Need to Know
+29 Millennial Acronyms You Need to Know in 2023

 Surprise your kids or co-workers by using the phrases they created to lock you out

-Your kids are texting you with some foreign-looking words like IDK (I don’t know) and YOLO*!
-(You only live once).
-(These words are mostly acronyms and are becoming so ubiquitous, you might have already encountered them in the workplace.
-Our advice: if you can’t beat ‘em, join ‘em.
-So take the phone away from your ear and start communicating like you were born yesterday.
 To help you on your way, we’ve created a glossary of some of the most commonly used acronyms from our Millennial friends.
-Print it out old-school style and keep it at your desk.
-You’ll never get caught (like our hilarious writer Rona Gindin) on a job application being asked to write about an “AF room” (see below) and not know what it is.
+Print it out in old-school style and keep it at your desk.
+You’ll never get caught (like our hilarious writer Rona Gindin) on a job application being asked to write about an “AF room” (see below) and not know what that means.

 AF = As F*ck.
 The most extreme degree of feeling, either positive or negative.